 Suntanning is definitely damaging to the skin.
 However, you also get exposed to harmful UV radiation in your day-to-day activities all the time, such as when you go out for a walk in the park or playing cricket with kids.
-People who work outdoor are much more likely to sustain damage to their skin.
-Overexposure can happen even on a cool day as our bodies cannot feel UV radiation.
+People who work outdoors are much more likely to sustain damage to their skin.
+Overexposure can happen even on a cool day, as our bodies cannot feel UV radiation.
 All incidents of excessive exposure to UV rays increase chances of developing skin cancer.

 It is true that people with darker completion are better protected from UV radiation.
 However, it is still quite possible for them to receive sufficient levels of harmful UV rays to sustain permanent damage to their skin cell’s DNA and increase chances of developing skin cancer.
-Everyone, regardless of skin colour should take necessary precautions when going outside.
+Everyone, regardless of skin colour and type, should take necessary precautions when going outside.

-Even at low UV levels only a short period of time every day is enough to get vitamin D. This is normally achieved by simple everyday activities such as waiting for a train or going to buy yourself lunch.
+Even at low UV levels, only a short period of time every day is enough to get vitamin D. This is normally achieved through simple everyday activities such as waiting for a train or going to buy yourself lunch.
 If you live in a part of Australia where UV levels are very low, then you may want to spend a little more time outside.
 People with very dark skin may also need to spend more time outside.
 Excessive exposure to sunlight will damage your skin and increase the chances of skin cancer development.

 You can get sunburned through a car window, especially untinted one.
-Even though glass reduces the UV radiation penetrating through it, excessive amounts can still go through.
+Even though glass reduces the UV radiation penetrating through it, excessive amounts can still get through.
 Driving with windows up and applying sunscreen will give you much better chance of reducing the amount of UV rays damaging your skin.

 Fake tan darkens your skin, but that colour provides no protection against UV rays.
 Some fake tans contain a sunscreen as part of the formula.
-In that case it would act as a normal sunscreen and would only provide a limited protection, depending on the manufacturer’s instructions.
+In that case, it would act as a normal sunscreen and would only provide a limited protection, depending on the manufacturer’s instructions.
 It would have to be reapplied continuously or a normal sunscreen would need to be reapplied.

 Cosmetics and moisturisers very often do not contain any sun protection formula at all.
 They are generally not made to be relied on as sun protection products.
-In that case normal sunscreen should be applied prior.
+In that case, normal sunscreen should be applied prior.
 Only those products that contain SPF30+ or higher provide adequate protection for a period of time.
-You should read the instructions carefully to find out how long the protection lasts and reapply sunscreen to avoid skin damage.
+You should read the instructions carefully to find out how long the protection lasts and reapply sunscreen regularly to avoid skin damage.